constpereiradev/eco/README.md

 # Releases
-* You can create, view, update and delete users - CRUD.
+* You can create, read, update and delete users - CRUD.
 * You can add a phone number to a user - One To One relationship.
 * You can create posts indicating the user id you want to - One To Many relationship.